If you’re looking for directions to the 10 best waterfalls at Ohiopyle State Park, you’re in the right place!

-I’d certainly be remiss if I didn’t point out that Pennsylvania’s most famous residence, Fallingwater, is just a few minutes away along Route 381.
+I’d certainly be remiss if I didn’t point out that Pennsylvania’s most famous private residence, Fallingwater, is just a few minutes away along Route 381.

 Baughman Rock Overlook, one of the truly majestic mountain vistas in the Laurel Highlands, is just minutes away along Sugarloaf Road.

 Robinson Falls in nearby Connellsville is rumored to have been a campsite of George Washington during the French and Indian War.